Peripheral arterial disease

 It is partially relieved by hanging the foot out of the bed.

-The Edinburgh Claudication Questionnaire has been shown to be a useful diagnostic tool7.
-However, one study suggests it should not be relied on as the only diagnostic method.
-Objective assessments such as the ankle brachial pressure index (ABPI) should also be used8.
+The Edinburgh Claudication Questionnaire has low accuracy as a diagnostic tool and it should not be relied on as the only diagnostic method.
+8

 Examination of the lower limbs should include auscultation of the femoral arteries at the groin level.